byarbrough/ece382_lab02/README.md

 I was pretty excited about this.

 Unfortunately, it was not all as easy as this.
 Before I tried 'e' I tried both '.' and space as well as 'E'.
 Also, I conveniently tried 0x16 after 0x90 every time.
 This resulted in some extra runs.
 Also, I incorrectly assumed that because 0x16 and 0x17 were only one bit off that they were adjacent letters - most likely 'h' and 'i' or 'm' and 'n' since they are quite common.
 That was a dumb waste of time.
-Once I started focussing on 'e' it all worked out just fine.
+Once I started focusing on 'e' it all worked out just fine.

 ###Conclusion
+This lab was a lot of fun.
+I am one step closer to becoming an assembly ninja, as I now know how to employ subroutines.
+Also, it was nice to jump back in to some decryption techniques.

 ###Documentation